semgrep/semgrep-docs/docs/upgrading.md

 We [release new Semgrep versions](https://github.com/returntocorp/semgrep/releases) often, with many performance and bug improvements.

-Stay up to date by running the latest automatically in CI.
+Stay up to date by running the latest version of Semgrep automatically in CI.
 Or use the following commands:

 Using Homebrew:
 ```sh